What Is Climate Of India ?

 2. From the west and the east coasts it exhibits a declining trend towards the interior parts of the peninsula.

 - The weather and rain during this season are also affected by a number of cyclonic depressions which enter the country through Bay of Bengal and the Arabian Sea.
-About 20 to 25 such depression are developed during monsoon period.
+About 20 to 25 such depressions develop during the monsoon period.
 Of these some are very strong causing immense damage to life and property , e.g. super cyclone of Odisha in October, 1999.

-- The normal date of onset of the S.W. monsoon is 20th May in Andaman ad Nicobar islands, 1st June on Kerala coast and by 25th July it covers whole of India.
+- The normal date of onset of the S.W. monsoon is 20th May in Andaman and Nicobar islands, 1st June on Kerala coast and by 25th July it covers the whole of India.

-- The east of coast of Indian remains almost dry during this season because it lies in the rain shadow are of the western Ghats and is parallel to the Bay of Bengal branch of monsoon.
+- The east coast of India remains almost dry during this season because it lies in the rain shadow area of the western Ghats and is parallel to the Bay of Bengal branch of monsoon.

-- As the Arabian sea branch of monsoon cross the western Ghats, the places situated on the leeward side of the Ghats receive less rainfall.
+- As the Arabian sea branch of monsoon crosses the western Ghats, the places situated on the leeward side of the Ghats receive less rainfall.

 Retreating Monsoon Season